Speech therapy massage in Almaty — what you need to know

 Speech therapy massage for tongue hypertonicity

-Speech therapy massage for tongue hypertonia is one of our most common tasks.
-Hypertonia looks like this: the tongue is tense, raised to the palate, the tip does not lower, the child speaks "through the nose" or slurredly.
+Speech therapy massage for tongue hypertonicity is one of our most common tasks.
+Hypertonicity looks like this: the tongue is tense, raised to the palate, the tip does not lower, the child speaks nasally or slurredly.
 We use a relaxing speech therapy massage: slow strokes from the root to the tip, point pressure on spasmed areas, vibration with fingertips.
-The course is 10 sessions, 2 times a week.
-After just 3–4 sessions, the tongue becomes softer, making articulation exercises possible.
-For example, four-year-old Tamir with hypertonia could not lift his tongue up — after massage, the "Sh" sound appeared in 2 weeks.
-Important: if hypertonia is caused by a neurological condition, we work in conjunction with a neurologist.
+The course is 10 sessions, twice a week.
+After just 3–4 sessions, the tongue becomes softer, and articulatory exercises become possible.
+For example, four-year-old Tamir with hypertonicity could not lift his tongue up — after massage, within 2 weeks, the sound "Sh" appeared.
+Important: if hypertonicity is caused by neurology, we work in conjunction with a neurologist.

-Speech therapy massage for hypotonia is the complete opposite: the tongue is flaccid and flattened, and the child cannot hold it in the correct position.
-This requires an activating massage: kneading, pinching, and pressing with probes.
-We often use speech therapy probes with notches to stimulate receptors.
-Hypotonia is often combined with hypersalivation, so we massage the lips and cheeks simultaneously.
-Result: the tongue becomes firmer, lifts to the palate, and drooling stops.
-The course is 12–15 sessions, after which the child begins to produce sounds they previously "swallowed."
+Speech therapy massage for hypotonicity is the complete opposite: the tongue is flaccid, flattened, and the child cannot hold it in the correct position.
+Here, an activating massage is needed: kneading, pinching, and pressing with probes.
+We often use speech therapy massage probes with notches to stimulate receptors.
+Hypotonicity is often combined with hypersalivation, so we massage the lips and cheeks simultaneously.
+Result: the tongue becomes firmer, rises to the palate, and drooling stops.
+The course is 12–15 sessions, after which the child begins to pronounce sounds they previously "swallowed."

 Speech therapy massage for hypersalivation

 Hypersalivation (drooling) is a problem that worries parents no less than the absence of sounds.
-The child walks with a wet chin, stains on clothes, and speech becomes slurred due to excess saliva in the mouth.
-Speech therapy massage for hypersalivation targets the orbicularis oris muscle and cheeks: we perform stroking with spoons, tapping with fingers, and acupressure on the lips.
-After just 5 sessions, drooling decreases because the muscles begin to hold saliva.
-The full course is 8–10 sessions, and we teach parents to do speech therapy massage at home for reinforcement.
+The child has a wet chin, stains on clothes, and speech becomes slurred due to excess saliva in the mouth.
+Speech therapy massage for hypersalivation targets the orbicularis oris muscle and cheeks: we perform stroking with spoons, finger tapping, and acupressure of the lips.
+After just 5 sessions, drooling decreases because the muscles begin to retain saliva.
+A full course is 8–10 sessions, and we teach parents to do speech therapy massage at home for reinforcement.

 Speech therapy massage for stuttering

-For stuttering, massage is an auxiliary method, but a very important one.
+For stuttering, massage is an auxiliary but very important method.
 We relieve muscle tension in the neck, shoulders, and articulatory apparatus.
-We use relaxing speech therapy massage: slow stroking of the tongue, lips, cheeks, as well as acupressure on tension areas.
-Stuttering is often associated with hypertonicity, so after the massage, the child speaks more smoothly and stutters less.
-The course is 10–15 sessions, but the result depends on the form of stuttering: for the neurotic form, the effect is noticeable faster; for the neurosis-like form, more time is required.
+We use relaxing speech therapy massage: slow stroking of the tongue, lips, cheeks, as well as point pressure on tension areas.
+Stuttering is often associated with hypertonia, so after the massage, the child speaks more smoothly and stumbles less.
+The course is 10–15 sessions, but the result depends on the form of stuttering: with the neurotic form, the effect is noticeable faster; with the neurosis-like form, more time is required.

 How the procedure goes

-Many parents worry: “Will it hurt?”, “How long does a session last?”, “My child won’t open their mouth.”
-I explain step by step how everything works at our center.
+Many parents worry: "Will it hurt?", "How long does a session last?", "The child won't open their mouth."
+I'll explain step by step how it all happens at our center.

-How long a speech therapy massage lasts depends on the child's age and condition.
-For children under 3 years old — 5–7 minutes, for 3–6 years old — 10–15 minutes, for schoolchildren and adults — up to 20 minutes.
+How long speech therapy massage lasts depends on the child's age and condition.
+For children under 3 years — 5–7 minutes, for 3–6 years — 10–15 minutes, for schoolchildren and adults — up to 20 minutes.
 We never hold a child by force: if they are tired or fussy, we take a break or shorten the time.
-A course is usually 10–15 sessions, 2–3 times a week.
+The course is usually 10–15 sessions, 2–3 times a week.
 The break between courses is 1–2 months to consolidate the result.
-Important: after each session, we give recommendations for articulation exercises to enhance the effect.
+Important: after each session, we give recommendations for articulatory gymnastics to enhance the effect.

-How is the massage performed and is it painful
+How is the massage done and is it painful?

-We show parents how to perform speech therapy massage during the first consultation.
-The child sits or lies down, the therapist wears gloves, instruments are sterile.
+How to do speech therapy massage — we show parents at the first consultation.
+The child sits or lies down, the speech therapist wears gloves, instruments are sterile.
 First, stroking, then point movements.
 Does it hurt?
 No, if the specialist is qualified.
-Discomfort may occur with probe massage — a “tickling” or pressing sensation, but not sharp.
-Children who cry the first time usually do so out of fear of the new, not from pain.
-We use playful elements: “now the tongue will meet the probe,” “the brush is cleaning the tongue’s teeth.”
+Discomfort may occur during probe massage — a "tickling" or pressing sensation, but not sharp.
+Children who cry the first time usually do so from fear of the new, not from pain.
+We use playful moments: "now the tongue will meet the probe," "the brush cleans the tongue's teeth."
 After 2–3 sessions, the child gets used to it and even asks for the massage.

 Can speech therapy massage be done at home

 Speech therapy massage at home — a question we hear constantly.
 Yes, some elements can be done at home: stroking with spoons, massage with a toothbrush, manual lip massage.
-But full probe massage cannot be done at home — it requires knowledge of anatomy, a certificate, and experience.
-Common mistakes at home: too much pressure (injury), wrong direction (increasing tone), working with an undiagnosed condition.
+But full probe massage cannot be done at home — it requires knowledge of anatomy, certification, and experience.
+Home mistakes: too much pressure (injury), wrong direction (increased tone), working with an undiagnosed condition.
 We give parents a handout and show 3–4 safe exercises, but the main course is conducted at the center.
 Self-massage without a speech therapist's supervision can be harmful — for example, increasing hypertonicity instead of relieving it.

 How much does speech therapy massage cost